Iron Filters: The Complete Guide

 The types of iron that can be found in drinking water

 Most people know they have iron in their water because of the rusty look of ferric iron.
-But if you’re on well water you probably have soluble ferrous iron, even if your waters clear.
+But if you’re on well water you probably have soluble ferrous iron, even if your water looks clear.

 Iron that’s dissolved into your water is called ferrous iron.
-It’s clear & colorless, but can still cause complications with your plumbing and stain your appliances.
+It’s clear and colorless, but can still cause complications with your plumbing and stain your appliances.

-Colloidal and organic iron are different forms of ferrous iron that’s been combined with different molecules in your water.
+Colloidal and organic iron are different forms of ferrous iron that have been combined with different molecules in your water.

 Removing all four types of iron from your drinking water is important.
 The Environmental Protection Agency (EPA) guidelines for iron in drinking water are 0.3 mg/l.
-But well water can contain up to 10 mg/l of iron, which could impact your health.
+But well water can contain up to 10 mg/l of iron, which could impact your home and water quality.

-And because it doesn’t cause direct harm to your health, it’s considered a secondary contaminant.
-But over time, too much iron can still a problem.
+And because it doesn’t usually cause direct harm to your health at typical household levels, it’s considered a secondary contaminant.
+But over time, too much iron can still become a problem.

 What are the health effects of too much iron?

 Besides the plumbing issues that can come up from having iron in your drinking water, there are health issues that you need to be aware of.
-The long term effects of too much iron can be iron poisoning or iron overload.
+The long term effects of too much iron can include iron overload in certain situations.

-Pregnant women and children need to be especially concerned with getting too much iron.
-They’re more likely to have health issues when there’s iron in their drinking water.
+Pregnant women and children need to be especially careful about getting too much iron.
+They’re more likely to have health issues when there’s excess iron in their drinking water.

-And for everyone else, iron can make your stomach upset.
+And for everyone else, iron can sometimes make your stomach upset.

-The bottom line is too much iron in your drinking water can be harmful.
-Even though our bodies need it to function properly, too much iron isn’t good for us.
+The bottom line is that too much iron in your drinking water is not ideal.
+Even though our bodies need it to function properly, too much iron is not good for us.

 Iron in your water can also lead to plumbing issues

 Too much iron can build up in your pipes and cause clogging.
-When that happens, you’ll have lower water pressure and slow draining.
+When that happens, you’ll have lower water pressure and slower draining.

-Too much iron in drinking water starts to give it a metallic taste.
-A bad taste isn’t a major health concern, but it can make food and drinks not as tasty.
+Too much iron in drinking water can also give it a metallic taste.
+A bad taste isn’t always a major health concern, but it can make food and drinks less enjoyable.

 How does iron get in your drinking water?